Click on each recipe title below to reveal it’s recipe.

 Irish Moss Overview

-Our Irish Moss is unbleached and in it’s natural state.
+Our Irish Moss is unbleached and in its natural state.
 To clean, take a handful of the moss and soak it in cold water in a large pot.
 After a few minutes begin to rub the moss with your fingers to remove any snails (the size of sand grains) and tiny “shrimp” that float to the surface.
 Drain the moss in a colander with large holes.
-Repeat the rinse and drain step two more times.
+Repeat the rinse & drain process two more times.
 When the moss is clean, you can add it to your recipe.
-Irish Moss can be marinated in an Asian dressing and used as a raw seaweed salad or garnish.
-It can also be added to soups and stews as light thickener.
+Irish Moss can be marinated in an Asian dressing (rice vinegar with a dash of tamari and a sprinkle of lightly toasted sesame seeds) and used as a raw seaweed salad or garnish.
+It can also be added to soups and stews as a light thickener that creates a nutrient-dense broth.
 Toss a few pieces of soaked and cleaned moss into a green smoothie for an extra boost of minerals and iodine.